 - 5.1.
-Anglophone, Allophone minorities born in Quebec have the right to consider Québec as their homeland as much as the Francophone dominant majority.
+Anglophone, Allophone minorities have the right to consider Québec as their homeland as much as do the Francophone dominant majority.
 All pay taxes. - 5.2.Quebec Anglophones and Allophones built many of their own institutions since the 19th century.
 They have the collective right to protect and develop their languages, cultures and institutions.
 This without being " stigmatized " as " traitors " to Québécois French dominant majority. - 5.3.
 Leaders of the ESCQ have the right to develop the organizations they need to promote the defence and development of their institutional vitality in: education, health care & social services, judiciary, municipalities, politics, economy, cultural & sport industries & within Quebec public administration.

-Ideological clarification

-5. Right of Anglophones and Allophones minorities to also OWN Quebec as their HOMELAND
+Discussion: Ideological clarification 5.
+Right of Anglophones and Allophones minorities to also OWN Quebec as their HOMELAND

 - 5.4.
-Quebec Anglophone & Allophone minorities born in Quebec are as much part of 'La Nation Québécoise' as are the Francophone dominant majority and ALL have equal rights and duties. - 5.5.
-Quebec Anglophones & Allophones minorities along with Francophone majority have the right to endorse multiple national & cultural identities including to Quebec, to Canada & to other countries of origin without stigma or exclusion!
+Quebec Anglophone & Allophone minorities are as much part of 'La Nation Québécoise' as are the Francophone dominant majority.
+ALL have equal rights and duties as citizens of Quebec. - 5.5.
+Quebec Anglophones & Allophones minorities along with Francophone majority have the right to endorse multiple national, cultural & linguistic identities, including to Quebec and to Canada without stigma or exclusion!